AdobeDocs/app-builder/getting_started/common_troubleshooting.md

 ## Debugging errors with State and Files SDK

-If you code uses Project Firefly [State](https://github.com/adobe/aio-lib-state) or [Files](https://github.com/adobe/aio-lib-files) SDK, you can not use [wskdebug](https://github.com/apache/openwhisk-wskdebug) to debug it.
+If your code uses Project Firefly [State](https://github.com/adobe/aio-lib-state) or [Files](https://github.com/adobe/aio-lib-files) SDKs, you cannot use [wskdebug](https://github.com/apache/openwhisk-wskdebug) to debug it.
 The reason is that `wskdebug` forwards the debugged action from the I/O Runtime system to a local container on your machine and executes it there.
-This local container is not authorized to access the cloud storage behind State and Files SDKs, as in the case of deployed action in I/O Runtime.
+This local container is not authorized to access the out-of-the-box cloud storage behind State and Files SDKs, as this would be the case with an action deployed to I/O Runtime.

 *Note: This is not a problem if you configure the State or Files SDK to connect to your own cloud storage (e.g. Cosmos DB).*